leitingzhang/leitingzhang.github.io/_pages/about.md

 Leiting led a study visit with a group of students to the Northvolt Labs in Västerås.
 [Link](https://www.linkedin.com/feed/update/urn:li:activity:7199714255523225601/)

 ### 2024.05.08
-Leiting hosted a study visit for students from the MSc program in Smart Electrical Networks and Systems (SENSE) of KTH Royal Institute of Technology on battery technologies at the Department of Chemistry - Ångström, Uppsala University.
+Leiting hosted a study visit for students from the MSc program in Smart Electrical Networks and Systems (SENSE) of KTH Royal Institute of Technology, focusing on battery technologies, at the Department of Chemistry - Ångström, Uppsala University.
 [Link](https://www.linkedin.com/feed/update/urn:li:activity:7194073318008754176/)

 ### 2024.04.15
 Leiting represented Battery 2030+ to participate in the Transport Research Arena conference (TRA2024) in Dublin, Ireland.
 [Link](https://www.linkedin.com/feed/update/urn:li:activity:7185551231694630912/)